 100,000 barrel crude oil storage tank and a truck unloading facility owned and operated by SemCrude and located and connected at the White Cliffs Pipeline's origination point at Platteville, Colorado.
 The White Cliffs Pipeline's initial design capacity is 29,700 barrels of crude oil per day with one pump station.
 The White Cliffs Pipeline system can be expanded to 50,000 barrels per day, if additional existing pump stations are brought on line, or 70,000 barrels per day if additional pump stations are constructed.
 The White Cliffs Pipeline became fully operational on June 1, 2009.
-We currently own 99.17% of the White Cliffs Pipeline.
-The other 0.83% is owned by the two shippers that entered into throughput agreements.
-Each shipper has a purchase option to increase its ownership of the White Cliffs Pipeline to a maximum of 24.5%.
-In May 2010, both shippers notified us of their exercise of the purchase options, which, upon closing, will reduce our ownership of the White Cliffs Pipeline to 51%.
-At the closings for the exercise of the options, the shippers must pay SemCrude a proportionate share of the White Cliffs Pipeline construction costs associated with the option ownership percentage together with a premium.
+We currently own 51% of the White Cliffs Pipeline.
+The other 49% of the White Cliffs Pipeline is owned as follows: 34% by Plains Pipeline, L.P. ("Plains"), 10% by Anadarko Wattenberg Company, LLC ("AWC") and 5% by Samedan Pipe Line Corporation ("Noble Energy").
+AWC and Noble Energy have each entered into throughput agreements with us for the shipment of their respective product on the White Cliffs Pipeline.